vaishnavityra712/vaishnavityra712/README.md

 - 🌱 I’m currently a part of AMAZON !

-- 👯 I’m looking to collaborate on Open source
+- 👯 I’m looking to collaborate on Analysis and deep diving on insights
-- 🤔 I’m looking for help with Javascript frameworks
+- 🤔 I’m looking for help with Data warehousing
-- 💬 Ask me about HTML, CSS, Django, Flask, MySql
+- 💬 Ask me about SQL, MS-EXCEL, POWER BI
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/achantavaishnavi), [Instagram](https://www.instagram.com/marshmello_24_7/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/achantavaishnavi)
-- 😄 Pronouns: She/ Her
-- ⚡ Fun fact: Stop living in your Head, Wanderers are great achievers.
+- ⚡ Motto of life is: Experience & experiment Everything

 <hr>